 - Bounding boxes → Drawing a rectangle around the object you want to annotate in a given image.
 The edges of the bounding box should touch the outermost pixels of the labeled image to ensure the highest possible accuracy.

-- 3D cuboids → This method is very similar to bounding boxes annotation.
+- 3D cuboids → This method is very similar to annotation of bounding boxes.
 The only difference is that the user has to take the depth factor into account.
 It can be used to annotate planes or cars on an image.

 - Polygons → While making use of bounding boxes or 3D cuboids, various objects might be unintentionally included in the annotated area.
 With the polygon tool, a line can be drawn around the specific object in the image that needs to be annotated.